Knowing what is copied • Copyright Licensing

 Some of our copyright licences permit data collection to take place through eReporting.
 This involves data collection using specialised software from which data is extracted by the licence-holder and then electronically supplied to us on a regular basis.

 All New Zealand Universities and some ITPs carry out eReporting.
-If you’d like to learn more about how eReporting works and whether it's suitable for your organisation, please contact the Business Development Manager.
+If you’d like to learn more about how eReporting works and whether it's suitable for your organisation, please contact the Contracts and Policy Manager.

 PTE Licence